red-collar-official/flutter_kore/README.md

 ### Wrappers

-Wrappers hold instances of third party dependencies Wrapper can be just used as instance holders or contain logic for working with third party api
+Wrappers contain logic for working this third party dependencies Wrapper can be just used as instance holders or contain logic for working with third party api

+If wrapper holds object instance extend <b>BaseHolderWrapper</b>, overwise use <b>BaseWrapper</b>

 Wrappers also can be singleton or default